ROCm/hipBLAS/docs/install.rst

 Dependencies For Building Library
 ==================================

-Dependencies are listed in the script ``install.sh``.
-Use ``install.sh`` with ``-d`` option to install dependencies.
+Use ``rmake.py`` with ``-d`` option to install dependencies required to build the library.
+This will not install the rocBLAS, rocSOLVER, rocSPARSE, and rocPRIM dependencies.
+When building hipBLAS it is important to note version dependencies of other libraries.
+The rocBLAS and rocSOLVER versions needed for an AMD backend build are listed in the top level CMakeLists.txt file. rocSPARSE and rocPRIM are currently dependencies of rocSOLVER.
+To build these libraries from source, please visit the :doc:`rocBLAS Documentation <rocBLAS:index>`, :doc:`rocSOLVER Documentation <rocSOLVER:index>`, :doc:`rocSPARSE Documentation <rocSPARSE:index>`, and :doc:`rocPRIM Documentation <rocPRIM:index>`.

-CMake has a minimum version requirement listed in the file ``install.sh``.
-See ``--cmake_install`` flag in ``install.sh`` to upgrade automatically.
+CMake has a minimum version requirement which is currently 3.16.8.
+See ``--cmake_install`` flag in ``rmake.py`` to upgrade automatically.

-However, for the test and benchmark clients' host reference functions you must manually download and install AMD's ILP64 version of the AOCL libraries, version 4.1 or 4.0, from https://www.amd.com/en/developer/aocl.html.
+For the test and benchmark clients' host reference functions you must manually download and install AMD's ILP64 version of the AOCL libraries, version 4.2, from https://www.amd.com/en/developer/aocl.html.
 The `aocl-linux-*` packages include AOCL-BLAS and AOCL-LAPACK.
 If you download and install the full AOCL packages into their default locations then this reference LAPACK and BLAS should be found by the clients ``CMakeLists.txt``.
-Note, if you only use the ``install.sh -d`` dependency script and change the default CMake option ``LINK_BLIS=ON``, you may experience `hipblas-test` stress test failures due to 32-bit integer overflow on the host unless you exclude the stress tests via command line argument ``--gtest_filter=-*stress*``.
+Note, if you only use the ``rmake.py -d`` dependency script and change the default CMake option ``LINK_BLIS=ON``, you may experience `hipblas-test` stress test failures due to 32-bit integer overflow on the host unless you exclude the stress tests via command line argument ``--gtest_filter=-*stress*``.